-CSO engagement in policy dialogue through local education groups depends on the conditions, arrangements and politics in each country.
-Linking with other CSOs and with coalitions is a good way to get started.
+CSO engagement in local education groups depends on the conditions, arrangements and politics in each country.
+Connecting with other CSOs and with coalitions is a good way to get started.

 The GPE Secretariat as well as coordinating agencies have been helpful in promoting the access of CSOs to local education groups in many contexts.

 It can be challenging to find the right balance between partnering with governments and holding them accountable.
 Strategies and priorities must be context-based, driven by CSOs themselves.
 The GPE Charter, strategy and principles can be helpful for guidance and advocacy.

 Below are two examples of CSOs engagement in practice: